Dilemma: “I don’t know what to charge or how to figure out fair pricing when someone asks if I will do a project for them.

 ©2013 Susan Kerin, Skerin Knitting and Crochet

-Whether it is a quick item, a big project, a repair, or completing an unfinished item for someone who has asked for your help …
+Whether it is a quick item, a big project or completing an unfinished item for someone who has asked for your help …

 Generally, you want to be paid what you believe you are worth and you charge ‘whatever the market will bear’; that is, whatever the person asking for your services is willing to pay based on what you think your time is worth …